ivankrp4/MachineDeepLearning/README.md

-### My portfolio of selected machine learning and deep learning implementations (written in Python).
+### My portfolio of selected machine learning and deep learning implementations (in Python).

 The main tools include